-Assuming $T_A$ = 40 MeV, for illustration, (using $T_A = \int d^3k\,k^2/(2m_N)\,n_A(k)$ we have $T_A$ = 30.35 MeV for carbon, and $T_A$ = 36.75 MeV for iron, with the momentum distribution adopted here), we find that the deviation from unity of $R_A$ for antiquarks expected from the Fermi motion model to be of the order 1.5\% for $x_A \sim 0.1$.
+Assuming $T_A$ = 40 MeV, for illustration, (using $T_A = \int d\Vec{k}\,k^2/(2m_N)\,n_A(k)$ we have $T_A$ = 30.35 MeV for carbon, and $T_A$ = 36.75 MeV for iron, with the momentum distribution adopted here), we find that the deviation from unity of $R_A$ for antiquarks expected from the Fermi motion model to be of the order 1.5\% for $x_A \sim 0.1$.

-Hence $x \sim 0.2$ -- $0.3$ is the optimal $x$--range to suppress the contribution of Fermi motion into $R_A$ for antiquarks.
+Hence $x_A \sim 0.2$ -- $0.3$ is the optimal $x$--range to suppress the contribution of Fermi motion into $R_A$ for antiquarks.
 We checked that Eq. (\ref{xn}) is a good approximation to the convolution expression.
-For simplicity we considered a model where for $k \le k_F$ the non--relativistic momentum distribution, $n_A(k)$, is constant.

-For $k> k_F$ we used the two nucleon short range correlation approximation with high momentum tail enhanced by a factor $a_2$ $\approx$ 4 as compared to the deuteron wave function.
+For simplicity we considered a model in which, for $k \le k_F$, the non--relativistic momentum distribution, $n_A(k)$, is constant.
+For $k> k_F$ we used the two--nucleon short range correlation approximation with high momentum tail enhanced by a factor $a_2$ $\approx$ 4 as compared to the deuteron wave function.
 The value of $n_A(k)$ for $k < k_F$ was determined from normalization condition $\int n_A(k)\,d\Vec{k}$ = 1.
 The resulting $n_A(k)$ is presented in Fig. \ref{fig01}.
 Obviously one can use a more sophisticated model including the motion of the short range correlations in a mean field \cite{CiofidegliAtti:1995qe,CiofidegliAtti:1991mm,Alvioli:2008rw,Alvioli:2016wwp}; for a recent review see Ref. \cite{Hen:2016kwk}.
-However this seems not necessary since these effects constitute a small correction to a small effect.
-To ensure that the momentum sum rule is fulfilled, we used the two--nucleon relation valid for the deuteron for any value of $k$ and hence for the two nucleon short range contribution:
+However, this seems not necessary since these effects constitute a small correction to an already small effect.
+To ensure that the momentum sum rule is fulfilled, we used the two--nucleon relation valid for the deuteron for any value of $k$.
+Hence, for the two--nucleon short range contribution:

 In this approximation: